zarghamsalari/zarghamsalari/README.md

 - 🌱 Passionate about solving real-world problems using data-driven insights
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/z-salari) | [Email](mailto:zarghamsalari@gmail.com)

+- 💡 "The future is data-driven.
+With every dataset, there’s an opportunity to discover, innovate, and improve the world around us."

 <!---
 zarghamsalari/zarghamsalari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.